-The transfer pricing regime in Nicaragua was introduced by Law No. 822 or “Ley de Concertación Tributaria” The book was published in La Gaceta No. 241 of December 17, 2012.
+The Transfer Pricing regime in Nicaragua was introduced by Law No. 822 or “Ley de Concertación Tributaria” (Tax Concertation Law), published in La Gaceta No. 241 of December 17, 2012.

-Although article 303 of said Law stated that its entry into force would be on January 1, 2016, due to the publication of Law No. 922 in December 2015, its entry into force was extended with respect to transfer pricing rules.
+Although Article 303 of this Law stated that its entry into force would be on January 1, 2016, due to the publication of Law No. 922, in December 2015, its entry into force was extended.

-Thus, it is only as of June 30, 2017, date in which the regulations on this matter are in force.
+So as of June 30, 2017, the regulations on the matter started to be in force.

-Transfer prices are understood to be those prices or values agreed for operations carried out between related parties or also called intercompany transactions.
+This is understood as those prices or values agreed for transactions performed among related parties or also known as intercompany transactions.

-The principle governing transfer pricing is the arm’s length principle.
-The basis for this is that the prices governing transactions with related parties are in line with market value, i.e., as if they had been agreed upon by independent parties.
+They are also governed by the Arm’s Length principle, which is based on the principle that prices that govern transactions among related parties are in accordance with market value, i.e., as if they had been agreed upon by independent parties.

-This principle is also included in Nicaragua’s transfer pricing legislation, in Article 96 of the Law, which states that transactions between related parties must be valued according to the prices that would have been agreed upon by independent third parties, in comparable transactions.
+This principle is also included in the Nicaraguan Transfer Pricing legislation, in Article 96 of the Law, which states that transactions among related parties must be valued according to the prices agreed upon by independent third parties in comparable transactions.

-Article 95 of the Law indicates the objective scope of transfer pricing, which reaches the following:
+Article 95 of the Law establishes the objective scope of Transfer Pricing application, which includes the following:

-- Operations carried out between a taxpayer resident in the country and related non-resident parties.
+- Transactions performed among a taxpayer resident in the country and non-resident related parties.

-- Operations carried out between a resident and those operating under the free zone regime.
+- Transactions performed between a resident and those operating under the free trade zone regime.

-Such operations, as indicated in the aforementioned article, shall be those that have effects on the determination of the Income Tax, in the fiscal period under analysis.
+Such transactions, as indicated in the aforementioned article, will be those having effects on the determination of income tax in the tax period under analysis.

 According to Article 94 of the Law, the following are considered related parties:

-- When a company controls or possesses, directly or indirectly, another company for at least 40% of its capital.
+- When a company controls or owns, directly or indirectly, at least 40% of the capital of another company.

-- When two companies have five or less persons that directly or indirectly control or jointly own at least 40% of the capital.
+- When two companies have five or less persons who directly or indirectly control or own together at least 40% of the capital stock.

-- Two companies belong to the same business unit.
+- Two companies belonging to the same business unit.

-- The contractors or associates, in a contract of business collaboration or a joint venture, respectively, when they directly or indirectly hold more than 40% in the result or profit of the contract.
+- The contracting parties or associates, in a business collaboration contract or a joint venture, respectively, when they directly or indirectly own more than 40% of the result or the profit of the contract.

-- The person resident in the country in relation to his exclusive agent or distributor resident abroad.
+- The person resident in the country in relation to its exclusive agent or distributor resident abroad.

-- The person resident in the country in relation to its permanent establishments abroad.
+- The person resident in the country regarding to its permanent establishments abroad.

-- The permanent establishment is located in the country with respect to its parent company abroad.
+- The permanent establishment located in the country with respect to its parent company abroad.

-It should be noted that for the first case indicated, an individual will also be considered to have the indicated proportion in the capital, if the ownership of the capital corresponds, directly or indirectly, to the spouse or person united by a family relationship, either by blood up to the fourth degree or by affinity up to the second degree.
+It should be noted that for the first case indicated above, an individual will also be considered to own the indicated proportion of the capital, if the ownership of this corresponds, directly or indirectly, to the spouse or person related in kinship, either by blood up to the fourth degree or affinity up to the second degree.

-In order to determine whether the values agreed in transactions with related parties comply with the principle of full competition, Article 100 of the Law states that the following methods may be used:
+With the purpose to determine whether the values agreed in transactions with related parties comply with the Arm’s Length principle, Article 100 of the Law states that the following methods may be used: